RohitM-IN/SeleniumManager/README.md

 ### Initializing Selenium Manager

-To get started, you'll need to initialize the Selenium Manager by creating an instance of the `SeleniumManager` class.
+To get started, you'll need to initialize the Selenium Manager by creating an instance of the `SeleniumGridManager` class.
 You can provide a custom configuration file path or use the default configuration included in the library.

 ```csharp
 using SeleniumManager.Core;